List of islands of Hawaii

 The state of Hawaii officially recognizes only 137 islands in the state which includes four islands of the Midway Atoll.
 An island in this sense may also include much smaller and typically uninhabited islets, rocks, coral reefs, and atolls.
 For that reason, this article lists 152 separate islands (but also names smaller island chains such as the French Frigate Shoals, which includes 13 islands of its own).
 Some of these are too small to appear on maps, and others, such as Maro Reef, only appear above the water's surface during times of low tide.
-Others, such as Shark and Skate islands, have completely eroded away.
+Others, such as the islands Shark and Skate, have completely eroded away.